 To this end, experts from the fields of speech signal processing, natural language understanding, artificial intelligence and software engineering have joined forces at Fraunhofer IIS and Fraunhofer IAIS.
 Fraunhofer IIS already holds a world-leading position in the field of acoustic signal processing technology, which forms the basis for the high reliability and robustness of speech processing.
 Fraunhofer IAIS has developed leading algorithms in the field of automatic speech recognition and question answering.
 The goal is to further expand this technological leadership and integrate it into a scalable, multilingual and open voice assistant platform.
 Fraunhofer technology can then be adapted to specific company requirements and support the data sovereignty required in the production and retail industry.

-As part of the »Artificial intelligence as a driver for economically relevant ecosystems« innovation competition, Fraunhofer is working on a concept for SPEAKER, a large-scale research and development project supported by funding from the German Federal Ministry for Economic Affairs and Energy.
+As part of the »Artificial intelligence as a driver for economically relevant ecosystems« innovation competition Fraunhofer is working on a concept for SPEAKER, a large-scale research and development project supported by funding from the German Federal Ministry for Economic Affairs and Climate Action.

 The SPEAKER project seeks to develop a leading German-made voice assistant platform for business-to-business (B2B) applications.
 This platform should be open, modular and scalable and provide technologies, services and data via service interfaces.
 The SPEAKER platform will be embedded in a comprehensive ecosystem made up of big industry, SMEs, start-ups and research partners who secure high innovation capabilities.
 The Fraunhofer Institutes for Intelligent Analysis and Information Systems IAIS and for Integrated Circuits IIS, which already possess the relevant technologies and experience in the field of voice assistant technologies, platforms (e.g. AI4EU – European AI on-demand platform) and global marketing strategies for voice and audio technologies (e.g. MP3), will ensure the development of the platform and the ecosystem.